patricksimpson/posts/2020/thoughts-2020.md

 What is good?
 It's not easy to define that.
 Like Phaedrus in [Zen and the Art of Motocycle Maintaince](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance)... "quality".
 Go ahead, try to define "quality."
 I can tell you that it's infinatly granular.
 And yet everyone has a different opinion on what
 "good code" is.
 But, you'll know it when you see it.
-Right?
-And that is enough metaphysics for one day.

-All I ask is before you start your next project, ask yourself....
+Before you start your next project, ask yourself....

 Why React?
 Why Gatsby?